galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 {: .hands_on}

 Now we can proceed with the grouping and determining shared ions among samples.
-The aim of this step, called _grouping_, is to obtain a single matrix of ions’ intensities for all samples.
+The aim of this step, called _grouping_, is to obtain a single matrix of ions’ intensities across all samples.

 > <hands-on-title> Grouping peaks </hands-on-title>
 >